bullhorn/starter-kit-spring-maven/README.md

   - [REST Documentation](http://developer.bullhorn.com/sites/default/files/BullhornRESTAPI_0.pdf) Extensive documentation on the REST APIs

 There are several ways to customize Bullhorn, including:
-   - Form triggers
    - REST triggers
    - Subscription-based scheduled tasks (asynchronous event handling)
+   - Date Last Modified-based scheduled tasks

+There are also several other ways to custom Bullhorn, but that are specific to the older UI/UX called 'S-Release'.
+This functionality within the starter-kit-spring-maven is considered deprecated, and is subject to be removed with future releases:
+   - Custom tabs/cards/menu actions (recommendation is to use the [extension-starter](https://github.com/bullhorn/extension-starter) for Bullhorn Novo)
-   - Form scripts
+   - Form scripts (starter-kit-spring-maven functionality removed, S-Release only)
-   - Custom tabs
+   - Form triggers (deprecated, S-Release only)
-   - Custom overview components
+   - Custom overview components (deprecated, S-Release only)
-   - Custom edit components
+   - Custom edit components (deprecated, S-Release only)

 The Starter Kit includes code for dealing with most of these methods of customization.
 Each of these is discussed below.
 One of the main concepts used for form triggers, REST triggers, and subscription-based scheduled tasks is the workflow, which is described first.